 Power-Up Food is the trope when food provides benefits in addition to (or instead of) restoring health.

 Also known as Health Food.
 See also Healing Potion.
-Contrast Wizard Needs Food Badly, where the food is just that; food to prevent starvation.
+Contrast Wizard Needs Food Badly, where the food is needed simply to prevent starvation, and Edible Collectible, where it's just for meeting collection objectives or Scoring Points.
 When sleeping restores health, you may be at a Trauma Inn.
 Invokes Inappropriate Hunger.

 Video Game Examples